-'Where Country yields her gifts of life' describes Country (mother nature) sharing with us all the basics of life - soil, water, sun and air.
+These words describe our country sharing with us all the basics of life.
 The line makes reference to the Aboriginal concept of mother Country 'giving' to support life and her people, a concept which is uniquely and strongly Australian.
 This leads into Line 8.

-Line 8 references a core value of Australians in the line ‘Our freedom we hold dear’.
-The basic freedom which we enjoy in Australia, supported by the rule of law and the institutions of our Parliaments and our Courts, is the envy of so many parts of the world, where it is sorely absent.
+Line 8 references a core value of Australians – our freedom.
+The life provided by Country enables us to enjoy this basic freedom.
+Supported by the rule of law and the institutions of our Parliaments and our Courts, it is the envy of so many parts of the world, where it is sorely absent.
 Here we acknowledge and celebrate this important value.

 These lines provide a rousing conclusion to Verse 1.
 They reference the five star Southern Cross star formation, and capture the title to the piece ‘Beneath the Southern Cross’.

 The Southern Cross is a uniquely unifying and permanent symbol for all Australians.
 It is very special.
 On the death of Australia’s greatest balladist Banjo Paterson in 1941, Edward Harrington wrote a tribute to him in the Bulletin.
 It concluded with these words: